No. 7 Texas meets Rice following coach’s arrest

 “The university is aware of the situation regarding Chris Beard.
 We are continuing to gather information and monitoring the legal process,” it read.

-The athletic department did not immediately announce whether Beard would be on the sidelines, but it is unlikely.
+The athletic department did not immediately announce whether Beard would be on the sideline.
 Associate head coach Rodney Terry has 10 years of head-coaching experience at Fresno State (2011-18) and at UTEP (2018-21) and is the likely candidate.

 Beard’s attorney, Perry Minton, told the Austin American Statesman the coach is innocent.